Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Introduction

-The good news says there is an increasing number of people who have realised the risk and danger of rooting their devices, and has started seeking non-root approaches.
-Gaining system privilege through \emph{Android Debug Bridge (ADB)} is one of the best known and widely used workarounds.
+Rooting the devices could enable users to gain the administration privileges to do anything they want such as removing pre-installed apps, unlocking more functionalities, or changing the theme of UI.
+According to a statistic done by Kristijan \cite{ah2014phoneroot}, there are over 27.44\% users indicating that they have rooted their smartphones to remove redundant and useless pre-installed applications.
+There are several security issues behind the ``rooting'' because it circumvents the permission mechanism on Android system.
+The good news says there is an increasing number of people who have realized the risk of rooting their devices, and have started seeking non-root approaches.
+Gaining a higher privilege through \emph{Android Debug Bridge (ADB)} is one of the best known and widely used workarounds.
 Users can connect their devices to a PC via either USB or wireless network, launch the ADB and then invoke a service with system level privilege running in the background.
 After that, an application could communicate with that service, send command to it, and thereby trigger it to work for the application with system privilege.
-In this manner, that app can do the job even without APIs provided by Android, any time and anywhere unless being powered off.

-There are plenty of apps on Google Play Store adopting this ADB workaround to satisfy users' specific needs which are not provided with APIs by Android OS, including, but not limited to, performing backup and restoration, taking screenshot, recording screen, etc. Those apps using ADB workaround to achieve high privilege are very popular and some of them has millions users.
+In this manner, that app can do the job even without APIs provided by Android.
+There are plenty of apps on Google Play Store adopting this ADB workaround to satisfy users' specific needs, including, but not be limited to, performing backup and restoration, taking screenshot, recording screen, etc. Those apps that use ADB workaround to achieve high privilege are very popular in recent years while Google has not yet granted corresponding permissions to developers.